 RELATED: What I Learned from 20 Years of Intermittent Fasting

-To maximize the muscle-building response to a bout of strength training, especially if it’s done on an empty stomach, you want to get some post-workout protein inside you [2].
+To maximize the muscle-building response to a bout of heavy lifting, especially if it’s done on an empty stomach, you want to get some post-workout protein inside you [2].

-3. Will Fasted Weight Training Help With Fat Loss?
+Will Fasted Weight Training or Cardio Help With Fat Loss?

 Fasted weight training can certainly help with fat loss.
-But it isn’t going to help you lose body fat any faster than the same workout done after eating.
+But it isn’t going to help you lose body fat any faster than the same workout done in a non-fasted state.
 In fact, the benefits of fasted workouts, from a fat loss point of view at least, are minimal.

-There are only a handful of studies to look at the long-term effects of fasted exercise on body composition.
+There are only a handful of studies to look at the long-term effects of fasted exercise on body composition changes.
 All show much the same thing.
 Whether you train in a fasted or a fed state, it won’t make much difference to the amount of fat you lose.

 RELATED: Fasted Cardio: Are There Benefits to Working Out on an Empty Stomach?